Alexandrite: The Rare Colour-Changing Gemstone

 The leading contemporary source

-Deposits of Hematita (Minas Gerais).
+Deposits at Hematita (Minas Gerais).
 Remarkable stones with a slightly bluish green → red-purple colour change.
 Some rival the finest historic Russian specimens.

 🇱🇰

-Alexandrites often of larger size (>5 ct).
-Olive green → reddish brown.
+Alexandrites often of superior size (>5 ct).
+Olive green → red-brown.
 The colour change is sometimes less dramatic, yet offset by the sheer size of the crystals.

 🌍